-Vibratory dryer machine can either stand-alone or integrate with other automatic mass finishing systems.
+Vibratory dryer machines can either stand-alone or integrate with other automatic mass finishing systems.

-At Inovatec machinery, we have two designs of vibratory cob dryers.
+At Inovatec machinery, we have two designs of vibratory corn cob dryers.

-The most popular one with heating elements installed beneath the vibratory bowl.
+The most popular is the one with heating elements installed beneath the vibratory bowl.

 We also have another model of the vibratory corn cob dryer with hot, blasting air inside the machine to heat the cob.

-This blasting air design well suited for delicate parts as the internal chamber lined with polyurethane.
+This blasting air design well suited for delicate parts as the internal chamber is lined with polyurethane.

-Users and manufacturers well receive Inovatec vibratory cob dryer in mass finishing workshop.
+Users and manufacturers well receive Inovatec vibratory corn cob dryer in mass finishing workshop.